This guide has been updated for the Shadowlands.

 Looping back to the Class Knowledge section, make sure to know what your class can do and what your opponents can do, so you can play around and counter the enemy team.

-For the most part, players will want to follow their single target stat distributions.
-However, it is important to note that Crits in arena deal 150% of their normal damage in arenas rather than the 200% increased damage that they would normally do outside of arenas.
-Elemental shamans still do a little bit more due to one of their passives, 275% outside arenas and roughly 187% inside.
+It is important to note that Crits in arena deal 175% of their normal damage in arenas rather than the 200% increased damage that they would normally do outside of arenas.
+For most classes, crit is near the bottom of secondary stats you want in PVP.
 If your class does not rely on crit for their spells or does not gain as much benefit from critting during a huge burst, you should probably swap any crit gear for other stats if you can for more reliable output.
+For example, a Frost Mage will still prioritize Haste/Vers, but if they get stuck with gear that’s either crit or mastery, they should be picking up crit as mastery scales poorly for Frost Mage and they’ll want the crit to get closer to their Shatter breakpoint of 33% crit.

 Trinkets are situational.
 In practice, it’s best to try out different trinkets both for different situations.
-Please note that certain trinkets from PVE sources, such as the trinkets from raid are nerfed in PVP scenarios.
+Please note that certain trinkets from PVE sources, such as the trinkets from raid are nerfed in PVP scenarios, but may still be strong enough to be worth using.
 These included the Leviathan’s Lure from Blackwater Behemoth, which was recently nerfed (at the time of writing) to deal 50% of its normal damage in PVP, and Dribbling Inkpod from Orgozoa, which maxes out at 20 stacks in PVP and stacks applied can be dispelled before the target even reaches the 30% max health threshold to activate them.

 On the plus side, those using two on-use trinkets can rotate their usage of their trinkets for two separate ‘goes’, where you pop an offensive cooldown to either force a defensive cooldown from the opposing team.
 Defensive trinkets and Tank trinkets can also be used in arenas if you think you’re going to get focused and are trying to prolong the game in order to secure a kill before you die.